How Long is a Patent Good For: Everything You Need to Know

 For example, a business method which takes out a life insurance policy for an employee as a method of reducing his contribution to his pension would not be considered a solution to a technical problem.
 A business method using computers to help manage an auction (even though an auction would be considered in the field of economics) would be considered technical enough for a patent.

 If you need help with the length of provisional patents, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.